The translation of this document is outdated.

 into force is not specified therein, and they shall be freely

-accessible in the local government city or municipality council
+accessible in the local government council building and rural

 Binding regulations regarding the approval of local government